General Electric expects to miss German growth target

-March 1 Potash Corporation Of Saskatchewan Inc CEO Jochen Tilk, speaking at an investor presentation in Florida:

-FRANKFURT, July 8 General Electric Co will miss its growth target for its German business after Europe's biggest economy suffered a slump in industrial orders last year, the U.S. conglomerate's European head said.
+FRANKFURT General Electric Co (GE.N) will miss its growth target for its German business after Europe's biggest economy suffered a slump in industrial orders last year, the U.S. conglomerate's European head said.

 "We are growing very well.
 But due to last year's economic weakness we will not manage to double sales from 2011 to 2015," Ferdinando Beccalli-Falco told German newspaper Die Welt.